Robot teachers: will they compete or cooperate?

 So, will AI end up replacing us in our classrooms altogether?
 Most likely the answer is no. The fact that the teaching profession is ranked so low on the scale of professions able to be replaced by robots is due to a simple reason: robots can customise learning in a very precise manner for each individual student and their analysis is practically perfect; however, education is not just this, there is a human skill needed that AI, as of today, cannot deal with.

 According to the neuroeducation field, there is an emotional component involved in education that is fundamental for both the teacher and the learner.
-Human beings are first emotional, and then rational and social.
-Our students like to learn in groups and from each other.

 Motivated teachers are essential to a child’s educational journey.
 They are here to share their life experiences and to relate to students from one human to another.
 They are generator of emotions, needed to get students excited and motivate them in each class they attend.